GitHub-Harrison/gamers-library/TESTING.md

 * One bug I had which has been resolved was regarding IntergrityError, I have no memory of what was changed to resolve this issue. [**IntergrityError - null value in column "user_id" of relation "library_post" violates not-null constraint**](https://github.com/GitHub-Harrison/gamers-library/issues/15) Issue[15](https://github.com/GitHub-Harrison/gamers-library/issues/15)
 * The final bug I documented was regarding 'column library_post.user_id does not exist' I have not seen this issue since so I believe this issue to be fixed. [**column library_post.user_id does not exist**]((https://github.com/GitHub-Harrison/gamers-library/issues/10)) Issue [#10](https://github.com/GitHub-Harrison/gamers-library/issues/10)

+* A new bug appeared after submission: [**IntergrityError**](https://github.com/GitHub-Harrison/gamers-library/issues/16), this error was easily fixed.

 ### Remaining Bugs
 * Currently there are no bugs that I am aware of.